-83 If HomVEE, in consultation with subject matter experts, determines that there are exceptions to these standards, then HomVEE will publish an update to this handbook (for example, conditions when stable data patterns necessitate collecting fewer than three consecutive probe points just prior to introducing the intervention or when collecting overlapping initial preintervention points is not possible).
+&lt;sup>83 In some cases, HomVEE will confer with subject matter experts to determine whether granting an exception to a manuscript or intervention is appropriate (for example, conditions when stable data patterns necessitate collecting fewer than three consecutive probe points just prior to introducing the intervention or when collecting overlapping initial pre-intervention points is not possible).
+The exception, including the rationale for it, will be clearly documented in the review and its published details.

-- Each case not receiving the intervention must have a probe point in a session where another case either first receives the intervention or reaches the prespecified intervention criterion.
+- Each case not receiving the intervention must have a probe point in the same or subsequent baseline session where another case either first receives the intervention or reaches the prespecified intervention criterion.
 This point must be consistent in level and trend with the case's previous baseline points. - Reversal-withdrawal, multiple-baseline, and multiple-probe designs may have more than the minimum required number of phases required to meet standards, for example, a reversal-withdrawal design with six phases (ABABAB) or a multiple baseline design with four cases where each case has two phases. - The reviewer will first conduct the review considering all phases and cases (that is, review the experiment as conducted and reported).
 If the experiment is rated high or moderate when considering all phases and cases, then the reviewer will complete the review without separately considering subsets of phases or cases. - If the experiment is rated low when considering all relevant phases (for example, because some phases do not have at least three data points), the reviewer will conduct the review considering the subset of consecutive phases (in a reversal-withdrawal design) or consecutive cases (in a multiple baseline or multiple probe design) with enough points and determine whether the subset can meet standards.
 There may also be multiple rigorous subsets of phases.
 Reviewers will select the subset aimed at measuring the effectiveness of the intervention of interest.
-When selecting a subset of phases or cases to review, reviewers will discuss the ultimate choice review team leadership.
+When selecting a subset of phases or cases to review, reviewers will discuss the ultimate choice with review team leadership.
 Reviewers will document the phases and cases used in the review and the reasons why some may have been excluded from the review.
 This information will also be documented in HomVEE products that cite the manuscript.